-August means whale watching season in Mozambique is in full swing!
+July, August, and September mean whale watching season in Mozambique is in full swing!
 Come and experience these ethereal mammals in all their glory while you indulge mind and body on some of the best beaches on the African continent!

 Mozambique is a whale watching destination second to none – from the south at Ponto do Ouro, up past Maputo to Inhambane and then north to Pemba, you can see these majestic marine giants between June and October as they travel to the warmth of the Indian Ocean to mate and have their calves.

 Every winter pods of whales embark on their annual migration from Antarctica to the South East African coast to mate and calve, one of the lengthiest migrations in the world.
 The migration to the warmer climate ensures the safety of calves, from their natural predators the Orcas, as well as increases their survival rate in the warmer environmental conditions (imagine being born in the icy cold waters of the Antarctic!)